Touring the South Coast of Barbados

 This self-guided tour takes you through the most developed area of the island along the south coast of Barbados.

-This attraction packed drive is a great balance of sights to show you that Barbados has more than just beautiful beaches, there really are lots of things to see and do.
+This attraction-packed drive is an excellent balance of sights to show you that Barbados has more than just beautiful beaches.
+There are lots of things to see and do.

-There are a number of beaches on this tour, but bear in mind that many of these attractions will take time so plan accordingly, dress appropriately and enjoy!
+There are some beaches on this tour but bear in mind that many of these attractions will take time, so plan accordingly, dress appropriately, and enjoy!

 » Cockspur Beach Club

 » Brighton Beach